 Short paragraphs allow readers to quickly go through your content by scanning one paragraph at a time.
 If there are no relevant keywords included, they can simply continue to the next one.

 6. Get straight to the point

 If you intimidate your visitors, you give them the impression you don’t want a personal relationship.
 However, personal contact is exactly what adds to your credibility and long-term relationship with your users.

-Last but not least, images help people to stay focussed and get through your content.
-Use images that support your content and possibly trigger people to read the text that goes with it.
-At least, you should make use of image captions as they are popular reference points when scanning through a text.
+- Last but not least, images help people to stay focused and get through your content.
+Use images that support your content and encourage people to read the text that accompanies.

 The way you style and structure your content is of utmost importance when it comes to effectively communicating with your visitors.

 More often than not, web users are multi-tasking and only a small percentage will read the entire content piece you are presenting.
 The rest just scan through, hoping to trip over some relevant details.
 In order to satisfy both groups, it’s essential to optimize the readability of your web content.

 Improve readability by carefully considering font choices, keeping your copy concise, and offering sufficient anchors for effortless scanning.

 Any tips you think we’ve missed?
 Shoot us a tweet at @usabilla or leave a comment below!